MASTERPLANNING

 Culinary skills & social benefits

 Practical considerations such as material selection, efficient storage, work health and safety and safe delivery access must be understood and addressed during the design of spaces for food preparation.
-Kneeler Design Architect’s aim in delivering kitchen and hospitality facilities is to provide a safe and inspiring environment that allows the development of skills in many areas, both culinary and social.
+Kneeler Design Architects’ aim in delivering kitchen and hospitality facilities is to provide a safe and inspiring environment that allows the development of skills in areas both culinary and social.

 Providing direct and easy access to communal dining areas and outdoor kitchen gardens, creating physical links to performance and gathering spaces to cater for functions, or the provision of a Café run by school students provides greater functionality of the kitchen spaces and allows for the social enjoyment of food.